Aritz Aduriz: 2012–2016

 Aduriz scored a hat-trick as Athletic won 4–0 against Barcelona in the first leg of the Supercopa de España, on 14 August 2015, and equalised in a 1–1 draw in the return match to hand his team the trophy, the first of his career.
 On 16 October, after starting the season strongly with 11 goals in 14 matches in all competitions, the 34-year-old agreed to a contract extension until 2017.

-Aduriz again proved influential for his team on 5 November, scoring one goal and assisting a further two in a 5–1 defeat of FK Partizan in the Europa League group stage – in the process, he reached the 100-goal mark with the club.
-On 24 January 2016, he netted through a bicycle kick to help his team come back from a 1–0 deficit to win 5–2 over neighbouring SD Eibar.
-On 18 February, in the Europa League's round-of-32 tie at Olympique de Marseille, he scored what was described as a "wonderful" and "incredible" goal, the only one at the Stade Vélodrome.
+Aduriz again proved influential for his team on 5 November, scoring one goal and assisting a further two in a 5–1 defeat of Partizan in the Europa League group stage – in the process, he reached the 100-goal mark with the club.
+On 24 January 2016, he netted through a bicycle kick to help his team come back from a 1–0 deficit to win 5–2 over neighbouring Eibar.
+On 18 February, in the Europa League's round-of-32 tie at Marseille, he scored what was described as a "wonderful" and "incredible" goal, the only one at the Stade Vélodrome.

 Aduriz was the La Liga Player of the Month for March 2016 after scoring three goals, becoming the first Athletic player to win the award since its introduction in 2013.
 In that month, he also struck to eliminate former side Valencia from the last 16 in Europe.
-Even though the team was eliminated in the following round by eventual winners Sevilla FC, he finished as the competition's top scorer with ten successful strikes, totalling 36 overall and only trailing Telmo Zarra (47) and Bata (37) for goals during a single season with the club.
+Even though the team was eliminated in the following round by eventual winners Sevilla, he finished as the competition's top scorer with ten successful strikes, totalling 36 overall and only trailing Telmo Zarra (47) and Bata (37) for goals during a single season with the club.